 Table 4 also shows the regional distribution of projects.
 However, it shows only Article 6 eligible projects and additionally includes Component Project Activities.
 Instead of annual reductions this data shows the cumulative emissions until 2025.

 Table 4.
-Number of Article 6 eligible Projects (Pas and CPAs) and Potential A6 Reductions until 2025 (ktCO2e) – by Region
+Number of Article 6 eligible Projects (PAs and CPAs) and Potential A6 Reductions until 2025 (MtCO2e) – by Region

-Table 5 shows the issuances (as of 15 August 2023) from the PAs and PoAs that are eligible for using CERs towards the first NDCs (registered after 2013, the start of the 2nd Kyoto commitment period) by types and by regions.
-Out of 78 MCERs issued (by first NDC eligible PAs and PoAs between 2013 and 2020), 44 MCERs occurred in Asia.
-By type, the largest amounts of issuances occurred within projects for hydro energy (19 MCERs) and energy efficiency in households (18 MCERs).
+Table 5 shows the issuances (as of 31 October 2023) from the PAs and PoAs that are eligible for using CERs towards the first NDCs (registered after 2013, the start of the 2nd Kyoto commitment period) by types and by regions.
+Out of 81 million CERs issued (for first NDC eligible PAs and PoAs between 2013 and 2020), 46 million (or around 57%) are for activities in Asia.
+By type, the largest amounts of issuances occurred within projects for hydro energy (20 million CERs) and energy efficiency in households (18 million).

 Table 5.
 Issuances from PAs and PoAs that are eligible for fulfilling first NDCs (during 2013 – 2020) in kCERs